cogdog/dailyblank/README.md

 ## How to Manually Install The Daily Blank Theme

-I will make the big leap of assumption that you have a self hosted Wordpress site and can install themes.
+I will make the big leap of assumption that you have a self-hosted Wordpress site and that you can install themes by uploading files.

 1. The Daily Blank is a child theme based on [Wordpress Bootstrap](https://github.com/320press/wordpress-bootstrap) (sadly no longer maintained, but it works solidly).
 This theme can be [downloaded as a zip from its repo GitHub](https://github.com/320press/wordpress-bootstrap), then installed into wordpress by uploaded the zip file as a new theme.

 2. In addition, you must upload a modified version of the Twitter Oauth For Developers plugin; it has modifications critical to make this site work (it looks for mentions rather than timelines, and has a custom function for clearing the cache).
-I have moved this plugin to [it's own Github repository[(https://github.com/cogdog/oath-twitter-splot), where you should download it as a ZIP file.
+I have moved this plugin to [it's own Github repository](https://github.com/cogdog/oath-twitter-splot), where you should download it as a ZIP file.
 From the plugins area of your Wordpress dashboard, click the **Upload Plugin** button and select that zip file to upload, and activate the plugin.

 3. Finally, download the ZIP file for the Daily Blank Theme (click the green **Clone of Download** button and chose the ZIP option.
 From the themes area of your Wordpress dashboard, click the **Upload Theme** button,  then select this zip file to upload, and finally  activate the theme.